 The Festival Within the Festival graphic shows a watercolor version of the PDX Playwrights typewriter and the name of our overall event.

 We invite you to explore a vibrant garden of new work taking root: from a solo performance work about the generational trauma and resilience underlying immigration to a comedic exploration of an out-of-sync family crisis.
-With eight projects by nearly 20 playwrights in a wide assortment of topics and forms, PDX Playwrights offers something for nearly everyone.
+With nine projects and 23 stories by 19 playwrights in a wide assortment of topics and forms, PDX Playwrights offers something for nearly everyone.
 Scroll down and roam from a heartfelt comedic romp of a theatre director haunted by the ghost of none other than William Shakespeare to the exciting prospects originating from our Scenario partnership with CoHo Productions, to our flagship show, our provocative 10-minute pieces from our Epic Shorts: Brave Enough contest—to mention but a few.

-Please consider purchasing a Festival Pass Punch Card.
-All individual tickets to PDX Playwrights performance events will be only $15 each (with some Student Tickets available).
+Please consider purchasing a Festival Pass or Punch Card.
+All individual tickets to PDX Playwrights performance events will be only $15 each (with some Student Tickets available at each show for $7.00).
 Most of these shows will be presented in a lively staged reading or concert reading format.
 A few, such as “Epic Shorts: Brave Enough,” are fully produced.
 Our shows will appear at Chapel Theatre, 4107 SE Harrison St., Milwaukie, with one additional Scenario show at CoHo Theatre, 2257 NW Raleigh St. Pass purchases and single tickets are on sale now with a Fertile Ground ticket link here!
 Roam the fertile soil.
 Our shows are listed below in order of performance (and by first performance for shows with more than one performance).

 WEDNESDAY, APRIL 9 at 5:30 PM and SUNDAY, APRIL 13 at 7:30 PM – TWO PERFORMANCES